IronFox/JoyMap/readme.md

 ## Full Manual
 ### Profiles
 The main construct that defines what the program does is a profile.
 A profile has a name and is associated with one or more games.
 To create a new profile, start the game, then use the main menu (Profiles -> New from Window...) to pick its window and create a new profile.
 Alternatively you can create a new empty profile (Profiles -> New Empty).
 It will have pre-filled profile, process, and window names, which can now be freely edited.
 Process and window names are regular expressions.
 If empty, they will always match but at least one (process or window name) must be set correctly or the profile will never activate.
-The Profile: ... combo box in the top section of the window allows selecting any created profile.
+The "Profile: ..." drop down in the top section of the window allows selecting any created profile.
 Focusing a game window that matches a registered process or window name will automatically switch to that profile.

 ### Events
 An event is a combination of triggers and actions.
 If the trigger combination is considered active, the actions are executed.